IBM/migrate-app-to-openshift-using-ta/README.md

    $ oc new-project <project-name>
 ```

-If you have pushed your migration bundle into Github repo, then jump to section *Deploy the app using Github repo* and follow the steps.
+If you have pushed your migration bundle into Github repo, then you got directly to section *Deploy the app using Github repo* and follow the steps.

 ### Create image and deploy app using the image created